 Initially, the USO was a way to keep troops occupied as they waited to ship out to serve in World War Two.
 But it wasn’t long before the concept of “camp shows” was adopted and soon there were major tours in areas including Burma, China, Russia, Bermuda, and elsewhere.

-It’s estimated that seven thousand performers took part in these shows including the biggest names of the day; Humphrey Bogart, The Andrews Sisters, Dinah Shore, Clark Gable, and too many other famous names to list.
+It’s estimated that 7,000 performers took part in these shows including the biggest names of the day: Humphrey Bogart, The Andrews Sisters, Dinah Shore, Clark Gable, and too many other famous names to list.

 The End Of The USO?